Researcher / Data Scientist

 cminutti@data-fusionlab.com

-I holds a B.Sc. in Statistics from Chapingo Autonomous University, a M.Sc. in Mathematics, and Ph.D. in Computer Science from the National University of Mexico.
-I also undertook a research stay at the University of Waterloo, Canada, as part of the Emerging Leaders in the Americas Program.
+I am a researcher in artificial intelligence and data science applied to health.
+I hold a B.Sc. in Statistics from Chapingo Autonomous University, an M.Sc. in Mathematics, and a Ph.D. in Computer Science from the National Autonomous University of Mexico, with a research stay at the University of Waterloo through the Emerging Leaders in the Americas Program.

 Explainability and bias mitigation are crucial aspects of deep learning (DL) models for medical image analysis.
 Generative AI, particularly autoencoders, can enhance explainability by analyzing the latent space to identify and control variables that contribute to biases.
 By manipulating the latent space, biases can be mitigated in the classification layer.
 Furthermore, the latent space can be visualized to provide a more intuitive understanding of the model's decision-making process.
 In our work, we demonstrate how the proposed approach enhances the explainability of the decision-making process, surpassing the capabilities of traditional methods like Grad-Cam.
 Our approach effectively identifies and mitigates biases in a straightforward manner, without necessitating model retraining or dataset modification, showing how Generative AI has the potential to play a pivotal role in addressing explainability and bias mitigation challenges, enhancing the trustworthiness and clinical utility of DL-powered medical image analysis tools.